aspyatkin/personal-website/about.md

 I've been practising [Taekwondo](https://en.wikipedia.org/wiki/Taekwondo){:target="_blank"} [ITF](https://en.wikipedia.org/wiki/International_Taekwon-Do_Federation){:target="_blank"} in 2006--2015.
 Got awarded a 1st dan degree in 2010, worked as a judge in local competitions organised in Samara region as well as a children's trainer in public school no. 72 in Samara.

 #### English
 I've been learning English since my first form at school.
-I have two Cambridge English certificates:
+I sat three Cambridge English exams:
 **[PET](http://www.cambridgeenglish.org/exams/preliminary/){:target="_blank"}**
 I took PET at school in December 2003.
 Result: `Pass`